frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 Some of them were saying that when they got the initial girls that came to the first school, they managed to convince some of the chiefs to try and educate their daughters.
 Education was unheard of.
-The first group of ten or twelve came to the school, and within 24 hours, they all ran away.
+The first group of ten or twelve came to the school, and within twenty-four hours, they all ran away.
 They had to be coaxed back to the school.

 Then it was a boarding school.
 It was far away from where they lived, so they had to live in conditions, and they had sacks that were filled with